wfbraga/wfbraga/README.md

 I want to share with your something about what I am up to nowadays.

-- 🔭 I’m currently working on "My Court".
-An app to managing sports complexes.
+- 🔭 I’m currently working on [brushop].
+Creating APIs and intgrations with SAP B1.
 - 🌱 I am currently gaining a deeper understanding of Rails 7.
 - 👯 I’m looking to collaborate on RUby on Rails projects
 - 🤔 I’m looking for help with CI/CD